Skip to main content

 • Feature requests with context and rationale

-• If a particular repository does not have GitHub Discussions enabled, feel free to open a GitHub Issue instead.
+• If a repository doesn’t have Discussions enabled, use GitHub Issues instead

 GitHub Issues

-For bug reports, feature tracking, and actionable development tasks.
+Use for bug reports and actionable development tasks.
+Feature requests should go to GitHub Discussions.
 When to use:

 • Bug reports with reproducible steps